psu-libraries/researcher-metadata/README.md

 1. The user uploads their files to be sent to ScholarSphere
 1. RMD analyzes those files to try to determine if the publication uploaded is a Published or Accepted version
 1. The user can confirm which version the uploaded publication is
-1. RMD then tries to grab permissions data for the publication from Open Access Button
+1. RMD then tries to grab permissions data for the publication from OA.Works
 1. The user is presented a form with prefilled fields using permissions data and data stored in RMD to be reviewed and/or editted
 1. The user submits the form and the files and metadata are sent to ScholarSphere